rt/dotfiles/README.md

 As such, it's becoming more of a convenience place to help with productivity.
 More heavy lifting stuff is done in the remira repo.

-- bash_profile: individual topics to put in env
 - bin: tranferred to home direrectory
 - bin-tests: tests for bin
 - config: config files for build
 - dockerfiles: Dockerfiles for whatevers
 - dotfiles: vim, tmux, scripts, etc.
+- playground: for screwing around, testing, etc.
+- profile: individual topics to put in env
-- environment setup: mac, cloud instance, raspberrypi ...
+-- setup: mac, cloud instance, raspberrypi ...
 - quick-reference: preview from vim/terminal things I quickly forget
-- playground: for screwing around, testing, etc.
 - qmk: my qmk keyboard files

 ### dotfiles